This week’s EU Omnibus developments

 The Council of the European Union looks like it’s going to take longer to decide its negotiating position on the Omnibus than previously expected.

-Insiders told Real Economy Progress that the Polish presidency has decided not to pursue a deal in the coming month, as originally planned, and instead hand the file to Denmark when it takes over the presidency later this month.
+Insiders told Real Economy Progress that the Polish presidency has decided not to pursue a deal in the coming weeks, as originally planned, and instead hand the file to Denmark when it takes over the presidency later this month.

 Council’s third compromise text came out this week, which shows it will push for a risk-based approach to CS3D, but hasn’t decided yet on whether it should apply to the entire value chain or just Tier One suppliers.

-Insiders say France wants to retain transition plan requirements and a civil liability regime in the directive.
+Insiders say France wants to retain transition plan requirements and a civil liability regime in the Directive.

 The research was based on data for Austrian companies.

-Other research published this week includes a survey of more than 1,300 German companies, published by YouGov, which found that around half of respondents are delaying investment decisions because of current uncertainty around due diligence duties.
+Other research published this week includes a survey of more than 1,300 German companies, published by YouGov, which found that around half are delaying investment decisions because of current uncertainty around due diligence duties.

 Parliament